We Tried The Glowy Skin Tint That Broke The Internet

 Advertisement

-My only gripe is that it smells like plasticine.
-Karina, our senior affiliate writer, says it doesn’t look like you’re wearing much, and it certainly is undetectable on the skin.
+My only gripe is that it smells like modelling clay.
+Karina, our Senior Affiliate Writer at Refinery29 UK, says it doesn’t look like you’re wearing much, and it certainly is undetectable on the skin.
 But it provides more coverage than I expected.
 I actually skip concealer when using this, as it’s enough without looking obvious or cakey.
-At £48, it doesn’t come cheap at all, especially considering high street brands like Rimmel and L’Oréal Paris serve up skin tints for under £15.
+At $72, it doesn’t come cheap at all, especially considering high street brands like Rimmel and L’Oréal Paris serve up skin tints for cheaper.

 That said, half a dropper full is enough to cover my entire face and neck.
 I have a love-hate relationship with my skin so I wouldn’t mind investing in complexion products that make me comfortable with my skin texture.
 In fact, I like this tint so much, I’ve replaced the foundation I constantly rave about (Gucci Beauty Natural Fluid Finish, in case you were wondering)."